obnoxxx/buildcontainer/README.md

 * deb packaging

-Of these, only the C language images on fedora, debian, and ubuntu are   implemented yet.
+Of these combinations, only the C language images on fedora, debian, and ubuntu are   implemented so far.

+In order to build or use these container images,  one will need a system (typically Linux) with docker or podman.

 **Example how to build and publisha fedora based image for compiling C projects:**